 My name is Samuel, and you have arrived to my website.
 Welcome!

-I’m originally from Denmark, but have spent the last 12 years or so in Israel/Palestine, whichever you prefer.
-These 12 years have allowed me to study a little, work a lot, and to make a wonderful family.
+I’m originally from Denmark but have spent the last 12 years or so in Israel/Palestine, whichever you prefer.
+These 12 years have allowed me to study a little, work a lot, and make a wonderful family.
 Great success!